torrejonv/teranode/docs/services/blockValidation.md

 * The block is added to a channel for processing.
 The channel is used to ensure that the block validation process is asynchronous and non-blocking.

-### 2.3.
+### 2.2.
 Validating blocks

-#### 2.3.1.
+#### 2.2.1.
 Overview

 ![block_validation_p2p_block_validation.svg](img%2Fplantuml%2Fblockvalidation%2Fblock_validation_p2p_block_validation.svg)

-Let's go through the different steps:

-* As seen in the section 2.2, a new block is queued for validation in the blockFoundCh.
+* As seen in the section 2.1, a new block is queued for validation in the blockFoundCh.
 The block validation server will pick it up and start the validation process.
 * The server will request the block data from the remote node (`DoHTTPRequest()`).
 * If the parent block is not known, it will be added to the catchupCh channel for processing.
 We stop at this point, as we can no longer proceed.
 The catchup process will be explained in the next section (section 2.2.2).
 * If the parent is known, the block will be validated.
   * First, the service validates all the block subtrees.
     * For each subtree, we check if it is known.
-If not, we kick off a subtree validation process (see section 2.3.3 for more details).
+If not, we kick off a subtree validation process (see section 2.2.3 for more details).
   * The validator retrieves the last 100 block headers, which are used to validate the block data.
-We can see more about this specific step in the section 2.3.4.
+We can see more about this specific step in the section 2.2.4.
   * The validator stores the coinbase Tx in the Tx Meta Store and the Tx Store.
   * The validator adds the block to the Blockchain.
   * For each Subtree in the block, the validator updates the TTL (Time To Live) to zero for the subtree.
 This allows the Store to clear out data the services will no longer use.